odqahn/odqahn.github.io/agaru/content/posts/azure-devops-vmss/part2/index.md

 In this series of posts, we'll cover:
 * ~~Why use a VMSS with Azure DevOps?~~
 * How to create and configure a simple VMSS.
-* Customising the VMSS.
+* Customizing the VMSS.
 * Use Microsoft's script to create an image for our VMSS.
 * Getting freaky with those images.
-* Some security aspects.
+* Security aspects.

 ## Azure CLI
 First, let's [install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).